RocketSurgeonsGuild/Conventions/docs/concepts/convention-context.md

 You can add conventions manually, you can add them via attribute scanning, you can disable attribute scanning if you wish as well.

+> [!NOTE]
-The assemblies used during scanning can be added by using an AppDomain, DependencyContext, or List of assemblies.
+> The assemblies used during scanning can be added by using an AppDomain, DependencyContext, or List of assemblies.

 ## Creating the context
 A context can be created from a <xref:Rocket.Surgery.Conventions.ConventionContextBuilder> by using [ConventionContext.From](xref:Rocket.Surgery.Conventions.ConventionContext#Rocket_Surgery_Conventions_ConventionContext_From_Rocket_Surgery_Conventions_ConventionContextBuilder_).